Certified Professional Receivables Company (CPRC)

 Does my company have to be certified?

-Debt buying companies who are actively purchasing portfolios must complete their CPRC designation by March 1, 2016 (or two years from their membership date for newer members).
+Debt buying companies who are actively purchasing portfolios must complete their CPRC designation within one year.
 Debt buying companies who are not actively purchasing receivables must meet the following requirements to remain an associate member:

 - Must not have purchased an account since your last membership renewal

 - When you purchase an account, it must meet all the requirements and standards outlined in the certification program

 - Must complete your company certification within one year of purchasing an account

 Collection law firms and third party collection agencies may voluntarily seek the CPRC designation but it is not a requirement in order to maintain their RMA membership.